15 Unique Things To Do in Sao Vicente, Cape Verde

 9. Do a Day trip to Santo Antao

-A day trip from Sao Vicente to Santo Antao is an absolute must in my humble opinion.
-Even if you make it just one day, you should definitely visit the most impressive Cape Verdean island.
-For some, Santo Antao is the best island in Cape Verde for hiking holidays.
-That being said, I recommend spending at least 2 days in Santo Antao.
+In my humble opinion, a day trip from Sao Vicente to Santo Antao is an absolute must!
+Even if you make it just one day, you should definitely visit the most impressive Cape Verdean island!
+For me, Santo Antao is the best island in Cape Verde for hiking holidays!
+That being said, I recommend spending at least two days in Santo Antao.

-Nowadays, there are 3 ferrys per day connecting Sao Vicente to Santo Antao.
+Nowadays, there are three ferries per day connecting Sao Vicente to Santo Antao.
 Once you arrive in Porto Novo (the harbor of Santo Antao), you can start your island tour to the best places in Santo Antao.

 As one day in Santo Antao may be extremely short, I recommend booking a guided day trip from Sao Vicente to Santo Antao.